LeeBRogers/arch-install-guide/README.md

 | `/`             | Remaining space| Linux filesystem|

 ### Create partitions:
+The disks are assigned to a block device such as `/dev/sda`, `/dev/nvme0n1` and `/dev/mmcblk`.

 List the disks to find the device name:

 ```
 fdisk -l
 ```

-The output shows the disk name is `/dev/sda`:
+Take note of the block device name of the disk you want to use for the installation.
+In this example it is `/dev/sda`:

 ```
 Disk /dev/sda: 64 GiB, 68719476736 bytes, 134217728 sectors
 Disk model: VBOX HARDDISK